HenestrosaDev/100-days-of-swift/Projects/03-SocialMedia/README.md

 | [22](https://www.hackingwithswift.com/100/22) | <ul><li>[About technique projects](https://www.hackingwithswift.com/read/3/1/about-technique-projects)</li><li>[UIActivityViewController explained](https://www.hackingwithswift.com/read/3/2/uiactivityviewcontroller-explained)</li><li>[Wrap up](https://www.hackingwithswift.com/read/3/3/wrap-up)</li><li>[Review for Project 3: Social media](https://www.hackingwithswift.com/review/hws/project-3-social-media)</li></ul> |

-## I've learnt...
+## I Have Learnt...

-- `UIBarBottomItem`: (e.g. navigationItem.rightBarButtonItem).
+- `UIBarButtonItem`: Bar button item that can be added to a navigation bar (e.g. navigationItem.rightBarButtonItem).
-- `UIActivityViewController`: The same as a sharing Intent in Android.
+- `UIActivityViewController`: Provides a standard interface for sharing content with other apps or services on an iOS device.
+The same as a sharing `Intent` in Android.
-- `Info.plist`: Similar to the AndroidManifest.
-In this case, I used it to add the Privacy permission for being able to store an image in the photo library.
+- `Info.plist`: It's a special file that contains metadata about the app.
+It's located at the root of the app's project folder.
+It's similar to the `AndroidManifest.xml` file in Android.
+In this project, I used it to add the Privacy permission for being able to store an image in the photo library.
-- Saving an image as a `.jpeg`.
+- Saving an image as a `.jpeg` with `jpegData(compressionQuality:)`.

 ## Challenges